 - Council on Podiatric Medical Education - The American Podiatric Medical Association's Council on Podiatric Medical Education recognizes certifying boards within podiatric medicine which meets its standards.

 Neither DHP, nor any employee of the Department warrants the accuracy, reliability or timeliness of any information published by this system, nor endorses any content, viewpoints, products or services linked from this system, and shall not be held liable for any losses caused by reliance on the accuracy, reliability,timeliness or usefulness of such information.
 Portions of such information may be incorrect or outdated.
-Any person or entity that relies on any information obtained from this system does so at his or her own risk.
+Any person or entity that relies on any information obtained from this system does so at their own risk.